 Below are some general guidelines.

-Another popular rule suggests that a person saving 80% of their pre-retirement income for each year of retirement will provide them with a standard of living in retirement that is similar to their standard of living before retirement.
-In other words, if a person made roughly $100,000 a year on average during most of their working life, they should aim to have $80,000 or more a year for retirement.
-This 80% figure can vary greatly depending on how people envision their retirements.
+Another popular rule suggests that an income of 70% to 80% of a worker's pre-retirement income can maintain a retiree's standard of living after retirement.
+For example, if a person made roughly $100,000 a year on average during his working life, this person can have a similar standard of living with $70,000 - $80,000 a year of income after retirement.
+This 70% - 80% figure can vary greatly depending on how people envision their retirements.
 Some retirees want to sail a yacht around the world, while others want to live in a simple cabin in the woods.

 Impact of Inflation on Retirement Savings

-Inflation is the general increase in prices and fall in the purchasing power of money.
-The average inflation rate in the United States for the past 30 years has been around 2.6% per year, which means that the purchasing power of one dollar now is not only less than one dollar 30 years ago, but less than 50 cents!
+Inflation is the general increase in prices and a fall in the purchasing power of money over time.
+The average inflation rate in the United States for the past 30 years has been around 2.6% per year, which means that the purchasing power of one dollar now is not only less than one dollar 30 years ago but less than 50 cents!
 Inflation is one of the reasons why people tend to underestimate how much they need to save for retirement.

 Our Retirement Calculator can help by considering inflation in several calculations.
 Please visit the Inflation Calculator for more information about inflation or to do calculations involving inflation.